News & Community Involvement

 Hospitality Committee

-The Hospitality Committee oversees the kitchen, orders needed supplies, and coordinates with Ministry Team chairmen when supplies and food items are needed for Chapel events.
+The Hospitality Committee oversees the kitchen, coordinates with the Chapel to see that needed supplies are ordered, and coordinates with Ministry Team chairmen when supplies and food items are needed for Chapel events.
 These events include Sunday morning refreshments, Wednesday night meals, funeral receptions, homecoming dinners, new member dinners and other events involving food.
-Members of this committee may be asked to help set up for and clean up after events.
+Members of this committee may be asked to help set up and clean up after events.
 Members should be friendly and willing to interact with others in a team setting.
 The committee is open to both men and women.
 In conjunction with the Building Committee, members may schedule and oversee maintenance of appliances and needs for the kitchen.

 Bereavement Committee